helloqueenscollege/resources/Web Development.md

 * [Job Search Guide](https://github.com/christiansakai/job-search-guide) Curated materials of job search guide

 ## Tips
+* Test Driven Development approach is one of the best way to get an introduction to a technology.
+For example of such things, see Project 1 and 2 below.
 * To look for resources on Github related to a particular technology, add `koans` or `awesome`.
 For example, `awesome javascript`, `awesome jquery`, `rxjs koans`.

 # Projects